 There is no better way (or place) to start your one day in Cinque Terre than in Riomaggiore.
 For the sake of this Cinque Terre itinerary, the best option is to stay in Riomaggiore so you don’t have to waste any time in the morning with transportation and you can start exploring right away after you woke up.

 In case you decide to stay in another town, you need to take the train to Riomaggiore first thing in the morning.
 Since you’re only going to have one day in Cinque Terre, make sure to start your day bright and early!

-If you’re coming from the direction of La Spezia, train usually operates from 4.30am, while the first train only departs from Levanto around 6.15am.
-The frequency of the trains change depending on the time of the day so make sure to check the timetable in advance.
+If you’re coming from the direction of La Spezia, the train usually operates from 4.30 am, while the first train only departs from Levanto around 6.15 am.
+The frequency of the trains changes depending on the time of the day so make sure to check the timetable in advance.